weemo/iOS-SDK/README.md

 <img src="http://docs.weemo.com/img/ios_receive_call_cf.png">

 #### Code
+#### Outgoing call

-Before creating an outgoing call, the remote user availability can be checked by using
+To establish an outgoing call, the HostApp calls

 	[[Weemo instance] getStatus:@"remoteContactID"];

+Or

+	[[Weemo instance]createCall:@"remoteContactID" andSetDisplayName:@"remoteContactDisplayName"];

-which result is returned as parameters for the
+The result of the Host App call, is returned as parameters of WeemoDelegate object method :

 	- (void)weemoContact:(NSString*)contactID CanBeCalled:(BOOL)canBeCalled

-method of the WeemoDelegate object.

 The WeemoDelegate is alerted of the incoming call through the use of